Frequently asked questions about the Lead and Copper Rule Improvements

 It will be, but it will depend on the utility characteristics.
 Large and medium systems with lead or galvanized services will not be able to, and these systems must conduct their own pipe loop studies.
 For smaller systems without lead, analogous system examples can be proposed to the state for expedited approval.

-There are many nuances in the proposed regulations, and our goal is to help utilities understand and comply with the LCRI.
+There are many nuances in the regulations, and our goal is to help utilities understand and comply with the LCRI.